 A Photocopy of Your Passport Photo Page

-When traveling overseas, it is recommended that you have an extra copy of your passport’s photo page in your wallet or bag to avoid being unable to verify your identity when the passport is lost.
+When traveling overseas, it is recommended that you carry an extra copy of your passport’s photo page in your wallet or bag to avoid being unable to verify your identity if your passport is lost.
 Having a photocopy of the photo page will also make it easy for you to seek assistance from the local police.

 Wise Card

 Currently, there is a campaign to give all new account holders a free physical debit card.
-The card is crucial for your Japan trip as you need it to withdraw cash from the ATM.
-In addition, a physical card is required if you want to pay by card at many attractions in Japan.
+The card is crucial for your Japan trip, as you will need it to withdraw cash from ATMs.
+Additionally, a physical card is required to pay by card at many attractions in Japan.

 Pocket WiFi/SIM/eSIM

 When traveling abroad, you must have access to the internet.
 Even if you have a phone, it won’t be much use as most apps on your phone won’t function without it.
-Especially if you don’t speak the language, an internet connection is essential when you want to know information about good restaurants and scenic spots close by and, most importantly, communicate with the locals.
+Especially if you don’t speak the language, an internet connection is essential when you want to find information about good restaurants and scenic spots nearby, and, most importantly, communicate with the locals.

 So, if you haven’t already done so, order your Pocket WiFi/SIM/eSIM.
 It is usually cheaper, and having the internet connection sorted beforehand means you need not worry upon arrival.